 In life, we will encounter valleys.
 Those low points in our lives that look hopeless.
 It’s in these low points that we experience pain, loss, hardship, and betrayal.
-And we experience sickness, physical pain, emotional pain, disease, and death or maybe even a lot of weight gain.
+It’s in the valley where we experience sickness, physical pain, emotional pain, disease, and distress.

 Disappointment.
 Not a feeling or emotional state any of us want to stay stuck in.
 Since I’ve been reading Lisa Terkerust’s book “It’s not supposed to be this way“, I’ve been THINKING a lot about my own disappointments in life.
 And by disappointment, I’m mean a feeling of sadness or loss concerning an outcome that didn’t turn out the way I had expected, anticipated or hoped.